Standard Audit File for Tax (SAF-T) for Norway

 As the documentation explains, in Norwegian SAF-T Financial data, main accounts that are used in Finance must be associated with Norwegian standard accounts for the purpose of SAF-T reporting.
 The Norwegian standard accounts are available at https://github.com/Skatteetaten/saf-t.

-To associate main accounts that are used in Finance with Norwegian standard accounts, follow these steps.
+To associate Main accounts that are used in Finance with Norwegian standard accounts via Application specific parameters follow the following steps:

 Generate the Norwegian SAF-T Financial data report